expectedbehavior/handbook/communication.md

 # Vocabulary
 Here are some words and phrases we use that others don't or have special meaning to us
-- Behaviornaughts: What we call ourselves when we need a collective noun.
+- Behaviornauts: What we call ourselves when we need a collective noun.
-- Lunch Train: All Behaviornaughts eating out for lunch typically go together on a lunch train.
+- Lunch Train: All Behaviornauts eating out for lunch typically go together on a lunch train.
 It coordinates in the Slack food channel and departs daily at 12:30.
 People that want to eat lunch with their coworkers plan around that being the time of departure.
 They will be sad if you leave without them.
 If you're going to be a little late, say something in channel and people will try to work it out with you.
 - The Scale™: We generally ask for opinions on a -5 to 5 scale, known officially as The Scale™.
 This format allows for the clear expression of positive, negative, and neutral opinions without needing additional qualifying words.
 The Scale™ only officially supports integer values, but rating things is hard so there are a variety of shenanigans.
 - Reasonable or 🉑: In the far past, reasonable was the highest form of praise you could receive at Expected Behavior. 🉑 is the emoji for acceptable.
 It’s used as a synonym for reasonable because there’s no emoji for reasonable.
 We've evolved a more verbally affirmative culture, but you'll still see these words pretty often.
 - [ironic statement].....Expected Behavior: Once upon a time, we tried to come up with a company slogan.
 Now, any ironic statement can be suggested as the company slogan.
-H[ere’s an example](https://3.basecamp.com/3093825/buckets/594230/messages/2109011229#__recording_2124992058).
+[Here’s an example](https://3.basecamp.com/3093825/buckets/594230/messages/2109011229#__recording_2124992058).
 - Situational Irony: A mythical sister company to Expected Behavior.
 It’s the holding company for all of the excellent business ideas we come up with that we cannot or will not pursue for various legal, moral, or ethical reasons.
 - The Fort or Fort Behavior: Our old office in a subdivision home.
 It had some pros and cons.
 - The Bunker: The current office, so named because it’s a fort that’s underground.